MaryamShaheedha/wordle/README.md

 ## Unsolved Problems
 - Keeping a track of the users score is unsolved.
 And keeping a record or caching the users progress is yet to be solved.
 - I failed to make the view responsive.
+- The user can input a word he/her already input making it a loop, which need to be fixed.

 ## Contact